Dhadhazi/investigating_database/queries.md

 ```

 ## Question 2
 > Finally, provide a table with the family-friendly film category, each of the quartiles, and the corresponding count of movies within each combination of film category for each corresponding rental duration category.
-The resulting table should have three columns: Category, Rental length catehory, Count
+The resulting table should have three columns: Category, Rental length category, Count

 ```sql
 SELECT